asavinov/prosto/docs/text/quick_start.md

 Although it looks like a normal table, the last column was derived from the data in other columns.
 If we change input data, then we can again run this workflow and the derived column will contain updated results.

-The full power of `Prosto` is in processing data in multiple tables by definining derived links (instead of joins) and then aggregating data based on these links (without groupby).
-Note that both linking and aggregation do not require producing new tables: only columns are defined and evaluated.
+The full power of `Prosto` comes from the ability to process data in multiple tables by definining derived links (instead of joins) and then aggregating data based on these links (without groupby).
+Note that both linking and aggregation do not require and will not produce new tables: only columns are defined and evaluated.
+For example, we might use column paths like `my_derived_link::my_column` in operations in order to access data in other tables.